szarnyasg/docker-hadoop-ubuntu/README.md

 bin/hdfs dfs -cat output/*
 ```

-## Hadoop native libraries, build, Bintray, etc
+### Hadoop native libraries, build, Bintray, etc.

-The Hadoop build process is no easy task - requires lots of libraries and their right version, protobuf, etc and takes some time - we have simplified all these, made the build and released a 64b version of Hadoop nativelibs on this [Bintray repo](https://bintray.com/sequenceiq/sequenceiq-bin/hadoop-native-64bit/2.5.0/view/files).
+The Hadoop build process is no easy task - requires lots of libraries and their right version, protobuf, etc and takes some time - we have simplified all these, made the build and released a 64b version of Hadoop nativelibs on this [Bintray repo](https://bintray.com/sequenceiq/sequenceiq-bin/hadoop-native-64bit/2.6.0/view/files).
 Enjoy.

 ## Automate everything